Authorised Exam Centre

 Speaking (14 minutes)

-It tests the candidate's ability to agree with the partner, to express and defend his/her opinion or to find a compromise.
+This part tests the candidate's ability to communicate with a partner, to express and defend his/her opinion or to find a compromise.
 This part of the examination involves two examiners and two examinees.

-The first phase of the exam focuses on general conversation on topics such as family and leisure.
+The first stage of the exam focuses on general conversation on topics such as family and leisure.
 In the second part, both candidates are given two pictures to describe and compare for about 1 minute.
 After each candidate's description, the second examinee is asked to answer a short question related to the topic described.
 The third stage is a task that both examinees solve together based on a small text task and instructions received from the examiner.
+The fourth and final stage involves further discussion between the examinees, guided by questions from the examiner on topics or issues raised in the third stage.

 • Rating